termehtaheri/SAR-LM/README.md

 ## 📜 License

 This project is released under the **MIT License**.
-© 2025 Queen Mary University of London — developed as part of the MSc AI thesis project under the supervision of Prof. Emmanouil Benetos.
+© 2025 Queen Mary University of London, developed as part of the MSc AI thesis project under the supervision of Prof. Emmanouil Benetos.